sodaru/json-object-merge/README.md

 ## Contribution

-Fork the repo and send the Pull Requests to develop branch
+Fork the repo and send the Pull Requests to `develop` branch

-develop is merged to the main branch periodically to make a release
+`develop` is merged to the main `branch` periodically to make a **release**

 ## Support

-This project is a part of the Open Source Initiative from Sodaru Technologies
+This project is a part of the Open Source Initiative from [Sodaru Technologies](https://sodaru.com).

 Write an email to opensource@sodaru.com for queries on this project